r4ven1245/apprunner-status-listener-action/README.md

 This action awaits for a specific status of the AppRunner service or times out, giving you control of the deployment

+## Access Rights

+The account that is provided to the action needs the `apprunner:DescribeService` right.

 ## Inputs

 ### `aws-access-key-id`